|

 4. abbot

-the superior of an abbey of monks
+the superior of a community of monks

 5. abdicate